Gtalen/WSAA-coursework/README.md

 ## Author: Ebelechukwu Igwagu

+---

 ## Description

 This repository contains my assignments and project submissions for the Web Services and Applications module at ATU Galway.
 The aim of these assignments is to demonstrate my understanding of Application Programming Interfaces (APIs), particularly RESTful APIs, and how to interact with them using Python.
+The project demonstartes performing create, read, update and Delete (CRUD) operations on RestAPIs.

+---

 ## Assignments